monome/docs/norns/help.md

 ### wifi troubleshooting

-Since shield's Raspberry Pi has built-in WIFI, these steps apply to stock norns only {: .label}
+Since shield's Raspberry Pi has built-in wifi, these steps apply to stock norns only {: .label}

 If you are not actively using the wifi nub, it's best not to keep it plugged in.
 It uses a lot of power, draining both battery and system resources.